al3913/DisasterReliefFoundation/docs/DesignDoc.md

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._

+Sprint 3 2024/04/01 - Simplify Request functionality, by not having requests go back and forth from User to Admins, but just have Requests go to Admins and Admins can just mark them as resolved.
+Includes not having the ability to modify a request after it's sent, or a search area for requests, since only Admins are able to view requests once its sent.
+(Saves time of implementation by deadline of Sprint 3)

+Sprint 3 2024/04/05 - In order to achieve the MVP, doing only one enhancement instead of two to save time (Requests Enhancement > Statistics Enhancement)